 Neuroscience Research Components: Extramural

 NICHD supports research in the neurosciences and neuroethics through its extramural programs.
-Brief descriptions of the NICHD components that support this research, as well as links to their websites are included here.
+The following are brief descriptions of the NICHD components that support this research, as well as links to their websites.

 • The Child Development and Behavior Branch (CDBB) supports research relevant to the neurocognitive, psychological, behavioral, physical, and socio-emotional development and health of infants, children, and adolescents.
 Within this portfolio, the branch supports neuroscience research on the following topics: developmental, behavioral, cognitive, and social neuroscience in human and animal models; developmental and behavioral neurotoxicology; neural bases and development of language; numeracy and mathematics; reasoning, cognition, learning, and memory; sensory, motor, and/or perceptual development as they relate to cognitive development; and screening, diagnosis, and treatment of disabilities that affect learning, including reading and writing disability, math disability, attention disorders, and self-regulatory disorders.
 The branch encourages multidisciplinary approaches and methods, including behavioral and molecular genetics, behavioral and cognitive interventions, and static and dynamic structural and functional neuroimaging.